The Non-universal Pseudo Phase-Space Density Profiles of Symphony Host Halos: INTRODUCTION

-Early $N$-body simulations revealed that the PPSD is surprisingly universal: for simulated CDM halos, $Q(r)$ follows apower law $Q(r) \propto r^{\chi}$, with $\chi \approx -1.875$, over 2 decades in radius and with very little variation across halos \citep{2001ApJ...563..483T,2005MNRAS.363.1057D, 2010MNRAS.402...21N, 2010MNRAS.406..137L, 2011MNRAS.415.3895L, Colombi_2021}.
+Early $N$-body simulations revealed that the PPSD is surprisingly universal: for simulated CDM haloes, $Q(r)$ follows a power law $Q(r) \propto r^{\chi}$, with $\chi \approx -1.875$, over 2 decades in radius and with very little variation across haloes \citep{2001ApJ...563..483T,2005MNRAS.363.1057D, 2010MNRAS.402...21N, Ludlow_2010, 2011MNRAS.415.3895L, Colombi_2021}.
 This behavior is particularly striking because neither $\rho(r)$ nor $\sigma(r)$ follow single power laws themselves, and both vary from halo to halo, even at fixed mass.
 The apparent universality of $\rho/\sigma^3$ therefore raises a fundamental question: \emph{what dynamical mechanism enforces this power-law behavior in collisionless, hierarchically growing systems?} For example, does the PPSD point to an additional integral of motion for self-gravitating systems, or is it simply an emergent coincidence?

 The puzzle deepens when considering that the measured slope $\chi \approx -1.875$ matches the value predicted by self-similar secondary infall \citep{1985ApJS...58...39B, williams2005phasespacedensitydistributiondark}, an idealized model describing the collapse of matter onto a point mass in an Einstein–de Sitter universe \citep{1985ApJS...58...39B, williams2005phasespacedensitydistributiondark}.
-Real halos, however, assemble through mergers \citep{2008MNRAS.383..546C}, develop triaxial shapes \citep{2006MNRAS.367.1781A}, and exhibit anisotropic velocity distributions \citep{2006NewA...11..333H}, none of which resemble the assumptions of the self-similar model.
+Real haloes, however, assemble through mergers \citep{2008MNRAS.383..546C}, develop triaxial shapes \citep{2006MNRAS.367.1781A}, and exhibit anisotropic velocity distributions \citep{2006NewA...11..333H}, none of which resemble the assumptions of the self-similar model.
 Why such a simplified analytic model reproduces the PPSD scaling observed in full cosmological simulations remains one of the most intriguing open questions in halo dynamics.